DU-Shapley: A Shapley Value Proxy for Efficient Dataset Valuation: Introduction

 \section{Introduction}

-One of the main challenges for training machine-learning (ML) models with enough generalisation capabilities is to access a sufficiently large set of labeled training data.
-These data often exist but are commonly spread across many parties impairing their usage in a direct and simple way.
-A seminal example lies in the advertising industry, where consented data about browsing and shopping habits of individual users are distributed and owned by several websites including advertisers' and publishers' ones, each of them holding a set of observations with either similar or complementary features.
-By collaborating with each other and pooling their individual data, these websites could learn better ML models for their applications than by only leveraging their local data.
-However, such collaboration naturally raises questions regarding the additional (positive or negative) values each party would obtain by participating in this joint machine-learning effort.
-In order to compute or estimate compensating rewards allowing to incentivise parties to share data, a first stage that is commonly considered in the literature is to perform so-called \emph{dataset valuation} \citep{10.5555/3524938.3525766, Tay2021IncentivizingCI,10.1145/3328526.3329589}.
+One of the main challenges for training machine learning (ML) models with enough generalization capabilities is to access a sufficiently large set of labeled training data.
+These data often exist but are commonly spread across many parties, impairing their usage in a direct and simple way.
+Real world examples range from the advertising industry, where different retailers hold sets of observations with either similar or complementary features from consented data about browsing and shopping habits of individual users; to the medical sector where hospitals may improve their diagnostics accuracy by sharing their data.
+By collaborating with each other and pooling their individual datasets together, these \textit{dataset owners} could learn better ML models for their applications.
+Naturally, many questions raise from such collaborations.
+Federated learning \citep{Donahue_Kleinberg_AAAI_2021,Donahue_Kleinberg_NeurIPS_2021}, for example, addresses the issues related to the practical ways that dataset owners can share their data.
+We consider a complementary problem to the one in federated learning: measuring the additional value each party would obtain by participating in the joint ML effort.
+In order to compute or estimate compensating rewards allowing to incentivize parties to share their data, a first stage that is commonly considered in the literature is to perform so-called \emph{dataset valuation} \cite{10.1145/3328526.3329589,10.5555/3524938.3525766,Tay2021IncentivizingCI}.